tabularaza27/climatechange_ai/calls/innovation_grants.md

 The relationship between AI and climate change is also nuanced, and can manifest in various ways that either contribute to or counteract climate action.
 Thus, the use of AI for climate action must be performed responsibly, and ideally with quantifiable impacts.

-With the support of the [Quadrature Climate Foundation](https://quadrature.ai/foundation/) and [Schmidt Futures](https://schmidtfutures.com/), a philanthropic initiative founded by Eric and Wendy Schmidt, we are excited to announce funding of USD 1.8M for projects at the intersection of AI and climate change.
-We are also grateful to [Future Earth International](https://futureearth.org/) for serving as the fiscal sponsor for this program.
+With the support of the [Quadrature Climate Foundation](https://quadrature.ai/foundation/){:target="_blank"} and [Schmidt Futures](https://schmidtfutures.com/){:target="_blank"}, a philanthropic initiative founded by Eric and Wendy Schmidt, we are excited to announce funding of USD 1.8M for projects at the intersection of AI and climate change.
+We are also grateful to [Future Earth International](https://futureearth.org/){:target="_blank"} for serving as the fiscal sponsor for this program.

 ## Grant information

 This program will allocate grants of up to USD 150K for conducting research projects of 1 year in duration.
 Research projects shall leverage AI or machine learning to address problems in climate change mitigation, adaptation, or climate science, or shall consider problems related to impact assessment and governance at the intersection of climate change and machine learning.

 Along with the project, the grantees must publish a documented dataset (or simulator), which was created by collating, labeling, and/or annotating existing data, and/or by collecting, simulating, or otherwise making available new data that can enable further research.
-We require the dataset to comply with the [FAIR Data Principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable and Reusable).
+We require the dataset to comply with the [FAIR Data Principles](https://www.go-fair.org/fair-principles/){:target="_blank"} (Findable, Accessible, Interoperable and Reusable).

-Projects are expected to result in a deployed project, scientific publications, or other public dissemination of results, and should include a carefully considered pathway to impactful deployment.
+Grants are expected to result in a deployed project, scientific publications, or other public dissemination of results, and should include a carefully considered pathway to impactful deployment.
 All grant IP — e.g., the dataset/simulator produced and (if applicable) trained models or detailed descriptions of architectures and training procedures —  must be made publicly available under an open license.

 Relevant research includes but is not limited to the following topics:
 * ML to aid mitigation approaches in relevant sectors such as agriculture, buildings and cities, heavy industry and manufacturing, power and energy systems, transportation, or forestry and other land use